crowdlabel/CrowdLabel/docs/result_format.md

         {
             "id": "int, ID of the question",
             "responses": {
-                "0": "int; id of the respondant.
-Consistent within the same task, i.e. User 1 who answered the Question 1 of Task 1 is the same as User 1 who answered Question 2 of Task 2, but not necessarily the same as User 2 who answered Question 1 of Task 2.
-Does not correspond to the respondant's username to maintain anonymity", "1": "...",
+                "0 int; id of the respondant.
+Consistent within the same task, i.e. User 1 who answered the Question 1 of Task 1 is the same as User 1 who answered Question 2 of Task 2, but not necessarily the same as User 1 who answered Task 2.
+Does not correspond to the respondant's username to maintain anonymity": "user 0's response, dependent on question type", "1": "...",
             }
         },